 Drive with care as this is a mountain road with hairpin curves and dangerous dropoffs.
 The drive is definitely worth it.
 View from the summit is very wide.
 It covers almost all Macedonian mountains and is uninterrupted in all directions.
-A drive not to be missed!
-There are many excellent photo opportunities.
-Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
+Don't forget your camera.
 The literal translation of Solunska glava is “Thessaloniki’s head”, because legend has it that on a good, clear day, you can see Thessaloniki in Greece.
 Put the camera in backpack somewhere along the final summit ascent to avoid problems with military.

 Road suggested by: Hugh Wilson

 Pic&video: Lupo sto